-In recent posts, I have argued that various indices suggest that the taste for whisky in Canada was abetted by the large number of Americans who settled in Upper Canada via the Loyalist influx and Americans who came later, in their wake.
-I discussed that into the 1840s, there were about 200 distilleries in the United Province of Canada.
-The distillers themselves appear to have been of varied origin even as no study has been done comprehensively to classify their family backgrounds.
-(More is, of course, known of the marquee names but that hardly tells us the full story).
+In recent posts I have argued that various indices suggest the taste for whisky in Canada was abetted by the large number of Americans who settled in Upper Canada via the Loyalist influx, and Americans who came later, in their wake.
+I stated that into the 1840s there were about 200 distilleries in the United Province of Canada.
+The distillers themselves appear to have been of varied background even as no study has been done comprehensively to classify these origins.
+More is known of course the “marquee names” (Hiram walker, etc.) but that hardly tells the full story.

-What is more clear is who the original market for spirits was in Upper Canada, say, 1790-1825: people of largely American origin.
+What is more clear is the original market for spirits in Upper Canada in, say, 1790-1825: people of largely American origin.
 Distilleries were set up in many areas where those Americans settled, especially around Lake Ontario.
-I’ve mentioned some, e.g., in Kingston, Port Hope, Paris.
+I’ve mentioned some in Kingston, Port Hope, Paris.

-I’ve noted that people of British background also drank and made whisky, not just Scots and Irish although whiskey is typically associated with them.
+I’ve noted that people of British background also drank and made whisky, not just Scots and Irish although whiskey was typically associated with them.
 Some Britishers who set up distilleries here were English-born.
-Also, defined styles of cereal spirits, as whisky, Dutch gin, London gin, only emerged really after the 1700s.
-Whisky was to undergo of course further change, into blended, straight, bourbon, rye, and other forms.
+Also, defined styles of cereal-based spirits such as whisky, Dutch gin, and London gin only emerged really after the 1700s.
+Whisky was to undergo yet further changes, into blended, straight, bourbon, rye, and other forms.

-By this I mean, in the early days, the broad distinctions were cereal spirits (whisky, gin), fruit spirits (apples, other fruits), rum (from sugar and molasses).
-Someone could make whisky credibly even if at home it took the form of gin especially in a time both these were white spirits.
+By this I mean, in the early days, the broad distinctions among spirits were cereal spirits (whisky, gin); fruit spirits (apples, other fruits); and rum (from sugar and molasses).
+Someone could make “whisky” credibly even if we might regard it today as more like gin especially at a time both were white spirits.

-These are general assertions I believe to be true, but I want to drill down and see if we can identify more specifically the origins of whisky in Ontario.
+These are general assertions I believe to be valid, but I want to drill down to see if we can identify more specifically the origins of whisky in Ontario.

-Let me say also, in investigating this question, it forms part (largely) of academic historical studies that are complex and multi-faceted.
-Generally, it is professional teachers and researchers who have the time, funding, and training to investigate complex questions.
+Let me say also, in investigating this question, it forms part, largely or ultimately, of academic, historical studies that are complex and multi-faceted.
+Generally, it is professional teachers and researchers who have the time, funding, and training to investigate such complex questions.
 This enables them to compile and study primary sources and the other extensive literature needed to look, say, at how taverns operated in Canada in 1810, or what people drank, how much, on what occasions, etc.

 Many aspects of Canadian alcohol history have been examined by such specialists, from standpoints that include the economic, medical, agricultural, historical (settlement patterns) and technological.